Goshen Township Historical Society

 In 1993 the Goshen Historical Society renovated and moved into The Anchorage which now serves as an historical museum featuring permanent and changing exhibits.
 Special events and community functions are held regularly at the museum.
 The Anchorage is open to the public on Tuesdays from 10am to noon, on the first Wednesday of the month from 6-8pm, and by appointment throughout the year.

 Goshen Log Cabin at Cook Farm is located next to Goshen High School at 6707 Goshen Road.
-The cabin is open the 3rd Sun of the month from 1-3pm, for special events and for group tours by appointment.
+The cabin is currently open only for special events and group tours by appointment.

 The Society has restored the house to the original early 1800's authenticity as a part of our community's history and heritage, and as an educational facility for the students of the school district.